ShakthiYasas/context-query-simulator/README.md

 Execute the main in QueryGeneratingServer.java from src/main/java once the context query dataset has been created.

 ## Despription of the dataset
+The dataset can be accessed in dataset/Context Query Templates.csv.
+This is the typical output of the context query genration process.
+Nullable indicates that the parameter can be optionally appear in the context query.

 | Parameter | Description | Nullable |
 | --- | --- | --- |